ni/grpc-labview/tests/New_ATS/README.md

 10. Create a `Python_client` folder and add python clients for each rpc into it that will interact with the LabVIEW gRPC Server.
 The name of the client can be anything but should strictly end with `_client.py` like `<client_name>_client.py`.

+11. Optionally, you may also create a `Python_server` folder and write the python server with all the rpc's defined into it.
+The name of the python server can be anything but we prefer it to be like `<test_name>_server.py`.

 ### TODO:

 1. Add the following tests: